tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LP-06-Ins_Git_CLI.md

   ![git-push-results](Images/git-push-results.png)

 * Once the changes have been pushed up, open up the terminal/git-bash again and navigate to the root of the git repo folder.
-Run the following lines and explain each as you go through them.
+Run the following lines to create a new branch with a modified `README` and explain each as you go through them.

   ```bash
   # Make sure the current branch is `master`